Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 FNMIEAO (First Nations, Métis & Inuit Education Association of Ontario) – Member

-Our purpose is to support and promote the provision of quality education on histories, worldviews, and knowledge systems that is rooted in the experiences and perspectives of First Nations, Métis and Inuit Peoples.
+Our purpose is to support and promote the provision of quality education on histories, worldviews, and knowledge systems that are rooted in the experiences and perspectives of First Nations, Métis, and Inuit Peoples.

 Goals: